sw1kwon/EPLdata/rank/README.md

 ## How It Works

 - CSV data is loaded directly from GitHub using the `params$season` and `params$type` values.
+- If the dataset does not contain the `GD` (Goal Difference) column, it is automatically calculated as `GF - GA`.
 -
 ## Dashboard Layout